The Gambling Law Review: Malta

-The burden of proving that an activity is a skill game (and therefore not licensable) rests on the party operating or promoting such activity.3
+The burden of proving that an activity is a skill game (and therefore not licensable) rests on the party operating or promoting the activity.2

-The only controlled skills game ruling4 issued by the MGA so far addresses fantasy sports, classifying them as controlled skills games, and therefore licensable.
+The only controlled skills game ruling3 issued by the MGA so far addresses fantasy sports, classifying them as controlled skills games, and therefore licensable.
 The MGA ruling defined fantasy sports as:

 [A] contest offered by means of distance communications, wherein players commit a consideration of monetary value, whether in the form of a stake, periodic subscription or the purchase of in-game items which provide an advantage to the player, to compete against other players for the possibility to win a prize of money or money's worth.

 A fantasy sport contest is one where the outcome is determined by the accumulation of the statistical results of the performance of a number of individuals competing in actual sporting events.